AgilionApps/all-things-agilion/README.md

 *Day 3 - 10*

 * Kick-off an internal Agilion project  (i.e.: Marketing website, internal tools, etc)
-* Learn Agilion processes and basic tech stack
-* The team will be looking to catch you doing something right, and provide positive feedback

 *Day 11 - 90*

-* Integrate into billable contracts; (Agilion may or may not bill out your hours depending on the results)
+* Work with team to integrate into billable contracts; (Agilion may or may not bill out your hours depending on the results)
-* Learn Agilion processes and basic tech stack
-* The team will be looking to catch you doing something right, and provide positive feedback

 *Day 90+*

-* Collective decision will be made to retain you on the team or let you go based on your results of the first 90 days.
-* You will now do your own goal setting, direct yourself to contracts, and become remarkable to the organization.
+* After 90 days, you'll be expected to direct yourself onto contracts and become remarkable to the organization.

 #### 5. Team decision making